synctree/suitcase/README.md

 Suitcase
 ========

-Ruby library that utilizes the EAN (Expedia.com) API for locating available hotels (and maybe rental cars and flights someday, too).
+Ruby library that utilizes the EAN (Expedia.com) API for locating available hotels through there version 3 API.
+It also uses the Hotwire API to search for rental cars.

 Installation
 ------------